diekmann/wasm-fizzbuzz/doom/README.md

 Following <https://surma.dev/things/c-to-webassembly/>, we want to compile DOOM as `wasm32`.
 But this will be a long journey.
-And we cannot play doom once we switch to `wasm32` untill the graphics driver for X11 is removed and replaced by a graphics driver for the web.
+And we cannot play doom once we switch to `wasm32` until the graphics driver for X11 is removed and replaced by a graphics driver for the web.
 Therefore, to test as much as possible and be able to play doom during development, I will develop on X86 for as long as possible and change architecture to `wasm32` rather late.

 First, let's replace the compiler from `gcc` to `clang` in [doom's Makefile](https://github.com/diekmann/wasm-fizzbuzz/blob/6597c3956470085f87656ebcc554b905ef748d8e/doom/linuxdoom-1.10/Makefile#L7), turn on optimization, and disable debugging.